Mantissa-23/dotfiles/README.md

 ## AppData/Romaing/Code/{User,Oni}

 Personal configuration for VSCode and Oni, respectively.
 Both of these configs are fairly immature and terrible, the former because I just don't like VSCode that much (even though its completion and documentation-on-hover is fantastic) and the latter because Oni itself is immature.

-Ensure all of these are installed before using.